gvwilson/sensibleadventures/maddy-roo/old.md

 Sindy said,
 her voice muffled by her mother's fur and apron.

-Mama Roo smiled down at her and scratched her daughter's ears.
+Mama Roo smiled down at her and scratched her ears.
 "I was just about to make some soup," she said.
 "Will you stay?"

-"That's very kind, but I'm afraid I have a prior engagement," Special Leaf replied politely.
+"That's very kind, but I'm afraid I have a prior engagement," Shaper Leaf replied politely.
 "Though I would take tea if you had some?"

 "Of course.